 Prior to the adoption of ASU 2020-06 on January 1, 2022, in accounting for the issuance of the 2026 Notes, management allocated the proceeds of the 2026 Notes between liability and equity components.
 To estimate the fair value of the liability component, management measured the fair value of a similar liability that did not have an associated conversion feature by discounting the contractual cash flows of the 2026 Notes at an estimated interest rate for a comparable non-convertible note.
 The Company applied judgment to determine the interest rate of 5.65%, which was estimated based on the credit spread implied by the 2026 Notes issuance.
 Significant inputs used in the model to determine the applicable interest rate include implied volatility over the term of the 2026 Notes.
-The equity component representing the conversion option was determined by deducting the fair value of the liability component totaling \$276.3 million was recorded as a debt discount.
-In addition, the Company incurred \$21.2 million of transaction costs related to the 2026 Notes, of which \$16.1 million and \$5.1 million, respectively, was allocated to the liability and equity component of the 2026 Notes was not remeasured as it continued to meet the conditions for equity classification.
+The equity component representing the conversion option was determined by deducting the fair value of the liability component from the principal amount of the 2026 Notes.
+The difference between the principal amount of the 2026 Notes and the equity component totaling \$276.3 million was recorded as a debt discount.
+In addition, the Company incurred \$21.2 million of transaction costs related to the 2026 Notes, of which \$16.1 million and \$5.1 million, respectively, was allocated to the liability and equity components of the 2026 Notes.
+Transaction costs allocated to the equity component were recorded as additional debt discount.
+The equity component of the 2026 Notes was not remeasured as it continued to meet the conditions for equity classification.
 The debt discount was amortized to interest expense over the term of the 2026 Notes using the effective interest method.
 Additionally, the Company recorded, through equity, a deferred tax liability of \$2.4 million, net of the related change in the valuation allowance, related to the debt issuance costs on the 2026 Notes.